athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Dragon Turtle.md

     desc: "`pf2:1` (attack) The dragon turtle tries to capsize an adjacent aquatic vessel of their size or smaller.
 The dragon turtle must succeed at a DC 30 Athletics check check (reduce the DC by 5 for each size smaller than the dragon turtle) or the pilot's Sailing Lore DC, whichever is higher."

   - name: "Conjure Storm"
     desc: "`pf2:1` (air,aura,primal,water) The dragon turtle summons a mighty storm to rage around themself.
-The area in a 30-foot emanation around the turtle becomes difficult terrain for all other flying and swimming creatures.
+The area in a @Template[emanation|distance:30] around the turtle becomes difficult terrain for all other flying and swimming creatures.
 The dragon turtle can end the storm by taking this action again."

   - name: "Draconic Frenzy"
     desc: "`pf2:2`  The dragon turtle makes two Claw Strikes and one Jaws Strike in any order."

   - name: "Tsunami"
-    desc: "`pf2:2` (primal,water) The dragon turtle unleashes their destructive prowess by creating a massive growing wave that deals 7d6 bludgeoning damage in a 60-foot cone (DC 27 Reflex check save).
+    desc: "`pf2:2` (primal,water) The dragon turtle unleashes their destructive prowess by creating a massive growing wave that deals 7d6 bludgeoning damage in a @Template[cone|distance:60] (DC 27 Reflex check save).
 The wave's damage increases by 10 for creatures who are more than 30 feet away.
 A creature that fails its save is knocked [[Conditions/Prone|Prone]].\n\nThe dragon turtle can't use Tsunami again for 1d4 rounds."

 ```